-A collaboration with See (Capetown, South Africa), RCMC (Research Center for Material Culture, Tropenmuseum Amsterdam), and Arna Mačkić (architect, Amsterdam).
+A collaboration with See (Capetown, South Africa), RCMC (Research Center for Material Culture, Tropenmuseum Amsterdam).

 Designing Convivial Futures

 Activists, artists, designers and urban planners from South Africa, Brazil, Suriname and the Netherlands came together to exchange ideas during Designing Convivial Futures, a multi-day workshop organised by Het Nieuwe Instituut and the Research Center for Material Culture (RCMC), which took place from 1 to 4 October 2019.

 Round N Around

 How can we further improve the ‘bikeability’ of São Paulo and increase the use of bikes as alternative means for transport?
 Round N Around is a collaborative research project by the Amsterdam University of Applied Sciences (HvA Citizen Data Lab), the University of São Paulo and Het Nieuwe Instituut.